Run an Eval

 - The full test suite passes on the agent's final run.

-to be done, verify the criteria yourself with `Read` and `Bash` before
+it claims to be done, verify the criteria yourself with `Read` and `Bash`

-calling `Conclude`.
-Conclude with `success: false` if any criterion fails;
+before calling `Conclude`.
+Conclude with `verdict: "failure"` if any

 Give the judge read-only tools via --supervisor-allowed-tools (typically Read,Grep,Bash).
 A judge with Edit access can rewrite the target's work and mask failures.